CoderEric04/NaiveBayes/README.md

 # NaiveBayes
-OOP project in java containing a naive baynes algorithm
+OOP project in java containing a naive bayes algorithm